 Role in the project:

-UBRU will lead Work Package 3, Multiscale VVUQ Tools, and will provide expertise on HPC software development and automation.
-UBRU will also provide one deep-track multi-scale applications as part of WP4, bring substantial contributions to the specification of the primitives in WP 2, and support activities in WP 6.
+UBRU has been leading Work Package 3, Multiscale VVUQ Tools, and has been providing expertise on HPC software development and automation.
+UBRU has also been providing one deep-track multi-scale applications as part of WP4, bring substantial contributions to the specification of the primitives in WP 2, and support a number of activities in WP 6.

 Bayerische Akademie der Wissenschaften – Leibniz-Rechenzentrum

 Bayerische Akademie der Wissenschaften -Leibniz-Rechenzentrum (LRZ) The Leibniz Supercomputing Centre (Leibniz-Rechenzentrum, BADW-LRZ) is part of the Bavarian Academy of Sciences and Humanities (Bayerische Akademie der Wissenschaften, BADW).
 BADW-LRZ has been an active player in the area of high performance computing (HPC) for over 20 years and provides computing power on several different levels to Bavarian, German, and European scientists.
 BADW-LRZ operates SuperMUC, a top-level supercomputer with 155,000 x86 cores and a peak performance of over 3 PFlop/s, as well as a number of general purpose and specialized clusters and cloud resources.
 In addition, it is a member of the “Munich Data Science Centre”, providing the scientific community with large-scale data archiving resources and Big Data technologies.
 Furthermore, it operates a powerful communication infrastructure called Munich Scientific Network (MWN) and is a competence centre for high-speed data communication networks.